Winter Break Trips

 • Once the trip starts, all transportation, camping fees, permits, food, group gear, and personal equipment will be covered by the program.

-• You will be responsible for transportation to either Las Vegas, NV for the southwest trips or Orlando, FL for the southeast trips (these costs are not included in the trip cost).
+• You will be responsible for transportation to Phoenix, AZ (these costs are not included in the trip cost).

 • Students flying to the meeting locations are required to meet with the Outdoor Programs Directors prior to purchasing tickets in order to purchase flights to the correct airport and during a time and day where drivers can pick you up.
 Further information and guidelines will be provided for students who are registered for the trips.